-Artificial Intelligence Comparative Guide - - Hong Kong
+Artificial Intelligence Comparative Guide

 9.1 What risks does the use of AI present from a contractual perspective?
 How can these be mitigated?

 AI brings about both benefits and challenges.
-One of the concerns is that if a party chooses to perform its contractual obligations using AI, the results can be unanticipated.
+One of the concerns is that if a party chooses to perform or delegate its contractual obligations using AI, the results can be unanticipated.

 The benefits of AI are obvious.
 For example, computers work around the clock and can digest a large amount of information quickly.
 Given that computers are not prone to human errors, their productivity is considered consistent and reliable.

-On the flipside, results generated by AI can be unfair or faulty.
+On the flipside, results generated by AI can be incorrect or faulty.
 A glitch at the input stage may cause grave consequences.
-AI is also prone to hacking, so there is a cybersecurity issue.
-If the system goes down, the downtime can be extensive.
+AI is also prone to hacking, so there are cybersecurity issues to consider.
+If a system goes down, the downtime can be extensive.
+Further, as AI is not a legal person, the contracting party using AI will be directly liable for any act, breaches, negligence "committed" by AI.

 Contracting parties are recommended to take these potential risks into account and try to address these contingencies in the contract as far as possible, especially if it is anticipated that AI will likely be used by any party to perform its contractual obligations.
 The risks posed by the use of AI can hardly be eliminated; but better and more precise contractual language would help to mitigate, to a certain extent, the uncertainties and risks that may arise from the use of AI in the performance of a contract.